Elon Musk Goes On Twitter Rant, Calls British Diver That Helped In Thai Cave Rescue ‘Pedo Guy’

 — BuzzFeed News (@BuzzFeedNews) July 15, 2018

-It would seem by the outrage, still pouring in hours after Musk’s Twitter tantrum that any good publicity Musk did get for his submersible, intended or otherwise, is all but lost now.
+It would seem by the outrage, still pouring in hours after Musk’s Twitter tantrum, that any good publicity Musk did get for his submersible, intended or otherwise, is all but lost now.
 Musk has left himself in a legally actionable position with his statement.
 According to Buzzfeed and Business Insider, Musk doubled down on his “pedo guy” remark on Twitter when answering replies to his statement.

 Bet ya a signed dollar it’s true